Reinforcement Learning via Self-Distillation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Akira Yoshiyama, Yassir Akram, Parnian Kassraie, Jonathan Thomm, Roman Vorushin, Afra Amini, Imanol Schlag, Yu Sun, and Moritz Hardt for helpful discussions.
 We thank Eduard Durech for helpful conversations regarding the scaling of RL fine-tuning and for his technical guidance on distributed infrastructure and long-context optimization.
+We are grateful to Ruixu Zhou from Tsinghua University \& the Tencent Hunyuan Team for pointing out an error in the initially derived gradient estimator.
 Furthermore, we would like to thank Leander Diaz-Bone for supporting dataset generation.

 This project was supported through the Swiss AI compute grant~a156 and, in part, compute grant~infra01.
 JH was supported by the Swiss National Science Foundation under NCCR Automation, grant agreement 51NF40~180545.
 FL and MB were supported by the ETH-MPI Center for Learning Systems.
 TKB and IH were supported by an ETH AI Center Postdoctoral Fellowship.
 DM was supported by the Knut and Alice Wallenberg Foundation.